FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_certificates/t_st_storeCertificatesInHSM.md

             -CA lib/certs/db/ca-crt.pem -CAkey lib/certs/db/ca-key.pem \
             -CAserial lib/certs/db/serial -out <cert_file>

 5. Append the public part of the internal CA to the certificate file using the following command.
-This is required so that <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> can build the certificate chain.
+This is required so that {{< SecureTransport/componentshortname >}} can build the certificate chain.